Density of Stable Interval Translation Maps

 \section{Abstract}

-Assume that the interval $I=[0,1)$ is partitioned into finitely many intervals $I_1,\dots,I_r$ and consider a map $T\colon I\to I$ so that $T_{\vert I_s}$ is a translation for each $1 \le s \le r$.
+An \emph{Interval Translation Mapping} (ITM) is a piece-wise translation $T \colon I \to I$ defined on a finite partition $I_1, \ldots, I_r$ of an interval $I$ into $r \ge 2$ sub-intervals.
 We do not assume that the images of these intervals are disjoint.
-Such maps are called \emph{Interval Translation Maps}.
-Let $\ITM(r)$ be the space of all such transformations, where we fix $r$ but not the intervals $I_1,\dots,I_r$, nor the translations.
-The set $X(T):=\bigcap_{n\ge 0} T^n[0,1)$ can be a finite union of intervals (in which case the map is called \emph{of finite type}), or is a disjoint union of finitely many intervals and a Cantor set (in which case the map is called \emph{of infinite type}).
-In this paper we show that there exists an open and dense subset $\mathcal{S}(r)$ of $\ITM(r)$ consisting of \emph{stable maps}, i.e., each $T\in \mathcal{S}(r)$ \begin{itemize}[leftmargin=4mm,labelsep=2mm,itemsep=1mm] \item[-] is of finite type; \item[-] the first return map to any component of $X(T)$ corresponds to a circle rotation; \item[-] $\mathcal{S}(r) \ni T \mapsto X(T)$ is continuous in the Hausdorff topology. \end{itemize}
+These maps naturally generalize classical Interval Exchange Transformations (IETs) by removing the bijectivity assumption.
+Let $\ITM(r)$ be the space of all interval translation mappings, where we fix $r$ but not the intervals $I_1,\ldots,I_r$, nor the translations on each of them.
+The set $X(T) :=\bigcap_{n\ge 0} T^n(I)$ is either a finite union of intervals (and $T$ behaves like an IET on those intervals), in which case the map is called \emph{of finite type}, or is a disjoint union of finitely many intervals and a Cantor set, in which case the map is called \emph{of infinite type}.
+In this paper, for an arbitrary $r \ge 2$, we show that the set of finite type maps contains an open and dense set of $\ITM(r)$.
+This resolves in positive a topological version of a long-standing conjecture due to Boshernitzan and Kornfeld.
+More precisely, we show that there exists an open and dense subset $\mathcal{S}(r)$ of $\ITM(r)$ consisting of \emph{stable maps} such that each $T\in \mathcal{S}(r)$ \begin{itemize}[leftmargin=4mm,labelsep=2mm,itemsep=1mm] \item[-] is of finite type; \item[-] the first return map to any component of $X(T)$ corresponds to a circle rotation; \item[-] $\mathcal{S}(r) \ni T \mapsto X(T)$ is continuous in the Hausdorff topology. \end{itemize}